eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 ### Update the release record

-- go to the release record
+- go to [iot.embed-cdt](https://projects.eclipse.org/projects/iot.embed-cdt/governance) and select the new release
 - click Edit -> The Basics
 - switch to Source mode
-- replace the Pre-release section with the above:
+- replace the **Pre-release** section with the above:

 ```html
 <h3>Eclipse Marketplace</h3>